Plandome, New York: Rail

 The Plandome station on the Long Island Rail Road's Port Washington Branch is located within the village.
 Plandome residents are able to obtain village parking permits in order to park at the station's two village-owned parking lots.

 The Plandome Post Office is located within the station building, on the ground floor, below the waiting room.

 Bus

 There are no bus routes which run through (or otherwise directly serve) Plandome.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Plandome.

 Power

 PSEG Long Island provides power to the entirety of Plandome, on behalf of the Long Island Power Authority.

 Street lighting

 As of August 2021, Welsbach Electric is Plandome's street lighting contractor, which maintains the village's street lights under contract with the village.

 Sewage

 Plandome is not connected to any sanitary sewer systems.
-As such, all areas within the village rely on cesspools and septic systems.
+Accordingly, all areas and properties within the village rely on cesspools and septic systems.

 Trash collection

-As of January 2025, trash collection services in Plandome are provided by Meadow Carting, under contract with the Village of Plandome.
+As of March 2026, trash collection services in Plandome are provided by Meadow Carting, under contract with the Village of Plandome.